AlexSelby1/Artify-x19222114/README.md

-University Project to build an e-commerce website for any enterprise.
+University Project to build an e-commerce website for an enterprise of my choice.